VioletsOleander/vault-vanilla/book-notes/Probabilistic Graphical Models-Principles and Techniques.md

 However, MCMC methods are not generally an out-of-the-box solution for dealing with in- ference in complex models.
 First, the application of MCMC methods leaves many options that need to be speciﬁed: the proposal distribution, the number of chains to run, the metrics for evaluating mixing, techniques for determining the delay between samples that would allow them to be considered independent, and more.
 Unfortunately, at this point, there is little theoretical analysis that can help answer these questions for the chains that are of interest to us.
 Thus, the application of Markov chains is more of an art than a science, and it often requires signiﬁcant experimentation and hand-tuning of parameters.

 Second, MCMC methods are only viable if the chain we are using mixes reasonably quickly.
 Unfortunately, many of the chains derived from real-world graphical models frequently have multimodal posterior distributions, with slow mixing between the modes.
 For such chains, the straightforward MCMC methods described in this chapter are unlikely to work.
-In such cases, diagnostics such as the ones described in box 12.B can be used to determine that the chain is not mixing, and better methods must then be applied.
+In such cases, diagnostics such as the ones described in box 12.
+B can be used to determine that the chain is not mixing, and better methods must then be applied.
 The key to improving the convergence of a Markov chain is to introduce transitions that take larger steps in the space, allowing the chain to move more rapidly between modes, and thereby to better explore the space.
 The best strategy is often to analyze the properties of the posterior landscape of interest, and to construct moves that are tailored for this speciﬁc space.
 (See, for example, exercise 12.23.)
 Fortunately, the ability to mix diferent reversible kernels within a single chain (as discussed in section 12.3.4) allows us to introduce a variety of long-range moves while still maintaining the same target posterior.

 simulated annealing

 temperature parameter

 In addition to the use of long-range steps that are speciﬁcally designed for particular (classes of) chains, there are also some general-purpose methods that try to achieve that goal.
 The block Gibbs approach (section 12.3.3) is an instance of this general class of methods.
 Another strategy uses the same ideas in simulated annealing to improve convergence of local search to a better optimum.
-Here, we can deﬁne an intermediate distribution parameterized by a temperature parameter $T;\,T$ :
+Here, we can deﬁne an intermediate distribution parameterized by a temperature parameter $T;\, T$ :

 $$
 \tilde{P}_{T}(X)\propto\exp\{-\frac{1}{T}\log\tilde{P}(X)\}.